basho/basho_docs/content/riak/kv/2.0.7/using/reference/secondary-indexes.md

 [usage bucket types]: /riak/kv/2.0.7/developing/usage/bucket-types
 [use ref strong consistency]: /riak/kv/2.0.7/using/reference/strong-consistency

-> **Note: Riak Search preferred for querying**
+> **Note: Riak search preferred for querying**
 >
-> If you're interested in non-primary-key-based querying in Riak, i.e. if you're looking to go beyond straightforward K/V operations, we now recommend [Riak Search](/riak/kv/2.0.7/developing/usage/search/) rather than secondary indexes for a variety of reasons.
-Riak Search has a far more capacious querying API and can be used with all of Riak's storage backends.
+> If you're interested in non-primary-key-based querying in Riak, i.e. if you're looking to go beyond straightforward K/V operations, we now recommend [Riak search](/riak/kv/2.0.7/developing/usage/search/) rather than secondary indexes for a variety of reasons.
+Riak search has a far more capacious querying API and can be used with all of Riak's storage backends.

 This document provides implementation and other details for Riak's [secondary indexes](/riak/kv/2.0.7/developing/usage/secondary-indexes/) \(2i) feature.